sumdudus/OsuStats/README.md

   ```pip install ossapi typing_utils```
 4. Run the file and go through setup process:
   ```python osuStats.py```
+  (you will need to make an osu OAuth client and get it's id, secret)

 ## Notes
 Currently, if you wish to change your settings you have to manually edit them in the [.config file](osuStats/OsuStats.config).